How sustainable cocoa is bringing new hope for forests and people in West Africa

-Trillion Trees partner BirdLife International has been working in this region for over 30 years, operating through the Conservation Society of Sierra Leone.
+Trillion Trees partner BirdLife International has been working in this region for over 30 years, operating through the Conservation Society of Sierra Leone and UK BirdLife partner, the Royal Society for the Protection of Birds (RSPB).
 The hard work and long-running partnership of NGOs, governments and local communities across both countries has resulted in the creation of two protected areas – the Gola Forest National Park in Liberia and Gola Rainforest National Park in Sierra Leone.
 We have also seen the first official REDD+ carbon credit program in West Africa, with revenues benefiting local communities.
 This scheme has avoided 5 million tons of CO2 emissions over a decade.

 In 2015, BirdLife and local partners began to develop a community-run cocoa business.
 This is an effective way for forest protection to become a serious business opportunity for the 140,000 indigenous Ngoleagorbu living around the edges of the Gola forest.
 By 2018, this democratically-structured organisation was successfully exporting 40 metric tons of high-quality sustainable cocoa around the world.
 With the Ngoleagorbu Cocoa Farmers Union becoming Fairtrade-certified, they receive an additional premium price on top.
 In the process, this forest-friendly cocoa farming helps create ecological connectivity between fragments of the Gola rainforest, improving habitat for endangered species.